Luis Perdomo (pianist): Career

 Perdomo's first paying gig was at age 12.
 From an early age, he played on Venezuelan TV and radio stations.
-He says his early gigs in Venezuela were dance music and then traditional Venezuelan music, and that his first jazz gig was at age 15 a hotel in Venezuela.
+He says his early gigs in Venezuela were dance music and then traditional Venezuelan music, and that his first jazz gig was at age 15, at a hotel in Venezuela.
 He says soon after that, he played as the house pianist at Juan Sebastian Bar, a jazz club in Caracas.

 Perdomo says he visited New York City at age 19 to check out the music scene, and to absorb and improve his jazz playing, returned later, won a scholarship audition for the Manhattan School of Music, and moved there permanently in 1993 at age 22.

 He said, "I used to play, in addition to Juan Sebastian Bar, with a lot of jazz artists.
 I also had a real good pop gig that was paying a lot of money.
 I was doing fairly well, but I always thought I was a big fish in a small pond.
 I didn't want to do that.
 I wanted to come to New York.
 I sold all my equipment and moved."

 Venezuelan percussionist Marlon Simon claimed Perdomo as one of the 1995 founding members of his band the Nagual Spirits who recorded and toured internationally.

-By 2001, Perdomo had arrived on the New York scene "playing hard-punching Latin jazz," as Bill Ratliff wrote in the New York Times.
+By 2001, Perdomo had arrived on the New York scene "playing hard-punching Latin jazz," as Bill Ratliff wrote in The New York Times.
 Among other engagements, he appeared as a regular member of Puerto Rican bassist John Benítez's New York trio with drummer Tony Cintron.

-In 2002, Perdomo joined saxophonist Ravi Coltrane's superlatively-reviewed quartet with double-bassist Drew Gress and drummer E. J. Strickland.
+In 2001, Perdomo joined saxophonist Ravi Coltrane's superlatively-reviewed quartet with double-bassist Drew Gress and drummer E. J. Strickland.
 The four toured and recorded together at least until 2012.
 Perdomo's first album as leader, Focus Point, was produced by Coltrane.
 Recorded in 2003, it was released by Coltrane's label, RKM Music, in 2005.
 In a 2012 interview for All About Jazz, Perdomo said about Coltrane, "...whatever he says really makes sense.
 I totally trust him, blindly.
 I've played in his band for so many years.
 He knows what I like, musically.
 When we're in the studio and he's up there listening, I know he's in touch with what I want to express musically."